 After the death of his father, while trying to decide on a new direction in life, he began an 1,800-mile canoe trip, paddling from East Tennessee down through Florida.
 His voyage became a fundraiser for SOCM.
 It also became the start of a new career.
 The journal that he kept during his canoe trip was published in local newspapers.
 The publicity generated by his journal entries led him to a 30-year career in journalism as a reporter and editor.

-He is today known as a local historian, intent on documenting and preserving the history of Coal Creek (Briceville) and Lake City (Rocky Top), while serving as a founder, contributor, and volunteer at the Coal Creek Miner’s Museum.
+He is today (as of January 2022) known as a local historian, intent on documenting and preserving the history of Coal Creek (Briceville) and Lake City (Rocky Top), while serving as a founder, contributor, and volunteer at the Coal Creek Miner’s Museum.

 Chad Montrie, To Save the Land and People: A History of Opposition to Surface Coal Mining in Appalachia (Chapel Hill: University of North Carolina Press, 2003).

 Bill Allen, “Save Our Cumberland Mountains: Growth and Change within a Grassroots Organization.”
 Chapter 5 in Stephen L. Fisher (ed.), Fighting Back in Appalachia: Traditions of Resistance and Change.
 (Philadelphia: Temple University Press, 1993).